-Jennifer Lopez Glows In Sunset Photo, Gathers Pumpkins With Her Kids Enjoying ‘Sun Daze’
+Jennifer Lopez Glows In Sunset Photo, Gathers Pumpkins With Her Kids While Enjoying ‘Sun Daze’

 Actress and recording artist Jennifer Lopez delighted her 132 million Instagram followers with a series of four images that documented idyllic days of early autumn.

-Jennifer looked casually gorgeous hanging out with her her 12-year-old twins with ex-husband, Marc Antony, Emme and Max, as well as boyfriend Alex Rodriguez’s daughters, Natasha and Ella.
+Jennifer looked casually gorgeous hanging out with her 12-year-old twins with ex-husband, Marc Antony, Emme and Max, as well as boyfriend Alex Rodriguez’s daughters, Natasha and Ella.

 The snaps garnered almost 125,000 likes in less than 40 minutes after they were uploaded.